nuts-foundation/nuts-node/docs/pages/deployment/verifiable-credentials.rst

 When the endpoint responds with `200 OK` and `Content-Type: application/json`, the node will register the base URL (`https://nuts.example.com`) as `node-http-services-baseurl` service.

-If the DID document contains a `NutsComm` service that refers to another DID document (typically for care organization's DID documents), it will register a service reference the other DID document.
+If the DID document contains a `NutsComm` service that refers to another DID document, it will register a service reference the other DID document.
 But only if that DID document contains the `node-http-services-baseurl` service.

 After the auto-registration succeeds the node's OpenID4VCI wallet is discoverable for other nodes,